publitas/docs/source/rest-v1.md

 ]
 ```

-The url for a publication is (appended to the base path)
+The URL for a publication is (appended to the base path)

 `/groups/<group_slug>/publications.json`